Canon G7X for Snorkeling? – A Review

 And if we are in underwater mode we set the focusing option to “Quick”, which does a better job at stopping fish motion for most shots.

 The pictures are sharper toward the edges than any other camera we have used in an underwater housing.

 Nicole was really impressed with the zoom lens on this camera.
-Because the this lens is so fast (F1.8 to F2.8), and the high ISO capability is so good, the zoom lens is actually very usable.
-On many other cameras you really can't use the zoom very effectively underwater because the shots will come out blurry.
+Because this lens is so fast (F1.8-2.8), and the high ISO capability is so good, the zoom lens is actually very usable.
+On many other cameras you really can’t use the zoom very effectively underwater because the shots will come out blurry.
 Since Nicole does not dive down, she zooms, and it worked great.